Adaptive Estimation for Non-stationary Factor Models And A Test for Static Factor Loadings: Introduction

-To date, the literature on evolutionary linear factor models is scarce and the existing results are focused on extensions of the cross-sectional averaging method.
-Among others, \cite{breitung2011testing} and \cite{yamamoto2015testing} considered testing for structural changes in the factor loadings and \cite{motta2011locally} and \cite{su2017time} considered evolutionary model \eqref{eq:fm} using the cross-sectional averaging method assuming that the number of factors is constant over time.
-In this paper, we shall extend the second estimation method mentioned in the last paragraph to the case of evolutionary factor loadings with locally stationary factor and idiosyncratic component time series whose data generating mechanisms change smoothly over time.
-In particular, the number of factors is allowed to vary with time.
-We adapt the method of sieves (\cite{grenander1981abstract},\cite{chen2007large}) to estimate the high-dimensional auto-covariance matrices of $\mf X_{i,n}$ at each time point and subsequently estimate the loadings $\mf A(t)$ at each $t$ exploiting the relationship between $\mf A(\cdot)$ and the kernel of the latter local auto-covariance matrices.
-The sieve method is computationally simple to implement and is adaptive to the unknown smoothness of the target function if certain linear sieves such as the Fourier basis (for periodic functions), the Legendre polynomials and the orthogonal wavelets are used (\cite{chen2007large}, \cite{wang2012convergence}).
-We will show that the span of $\mf A(\cdot)$ can be estimated at a rate independent of $p$ uniformly over time provided that all factors are strong with order $p^{1/2}$ Euclidean norms, extending the corresponding result for factor models with static loadings established in \cite{lam2011estimation}.
-Uniform consistency of the estimated number of factors will be established without assuming that the positive eigenvalues of the corresponding matrix are distinct.
+\item (b) To estimate the time-varying loading matrix, the prevailing approach in the literature is the local-constant kernel estimator, see for example \cite{motta2011locally}, \cite{su2017time}.
+It seems that it is difficult to extend the local-constant method to general local polynomial methods for factor models under the cross-sectional averaging set-up and therefore the estimation accuracy of the existing methods is not adaptive to the smoothness (with respect to time) of the factor loading matrix function.
+In this paper, we propose an alternative adaptive estimation method based on the method of sieves ( \cite{chen2007large}).
+The sieve method is computationally simple to implement and has the advantage of being {\it adaptive to the unknown smoothness of the target function} if certain linear sieves such as the Fourier basis (for periodic functions), the Legendre polynomials or the orthogonal wavelets are used (\cite{chen2007large}, \cite{wang2012convergence}).
+Specifically, we adapt the method of sieves to estimate the high-dimensional auto-covariance matrices of $\mf x_{i,n}$ at each time point and subsequently estimate \WC{the space spanned by the loadings $\mf A(t)$ at each $t$ exploiting the relationship between $\mf A(\cdot)$ and the kernel of the latter local auto-covariance matrices.
+We use "span" for "space spanned" in the remaining of the article for short. } We will show that the span of $\mf A(\cdot)$ can be estimated at a rate independent of $p$ uniformly over time provided that all factors are strong with order $p^{1/2}$ Euclidean norms, \WC{extending} the corresponding result for factor models with static loadings established in \cite{lam2011estimation}.

+\item (c) In most literature for time-varying factor models such as \cite{motta2011locally}, \cite{su2017time}, to estimate the time-varying loading matrix, it is assumed that the number of factors is constant over time.
+Typically further assumptions on the factor process such as independence or time-invariance of its covariance matrix were required.
+In this paper, we model the factor process as general locally stationary time series and allow the number of factors to be time-varying.
+Uniform consistency of the estimated span of the loading matrix as well as the number of factors will be established without assuming that the positive eigenvalues of the corresponding matrices are distinct which is commonly posited in the literature of factor models.